IPS-Eye-White

 This translation is an absolute joke.
 Exodus 34 uses the Greek word qanna ...

---for you shall not worship any other god, for the Lord, whose name is Jealous (Heb. qanna), is a jealous (Heb. qanna) God (Exodus 34:14 NASB)
+--for you shall not worship any other god, for the Lord, whose name is Jealous (Heb. qanna), is jealous (Heb. qanna) God (Exodus 34:14 NASB)

 For thou shalt worship no other god: for the Lord, whose name is Jealous (Heb. qanna), is a jealous (Heb. qanna) God: (Exodus 34:14 KJV)